normai/purpleterms/docs/notes.md

  it works only for localhost, not online so far.

 The XHR feature brings me to questions.
  XHR makes no sense on it`s own right, only together with a backend.
-Termjnal is a library, not an application.
-Thus it must not know, who will use it in which way.
+ Terminals is a library, not an application.
+Thus it shall not know, who will use it in which way.
 The questions are:
  Where exactly shall the line be drawn between library and user code?
-Is it already clear, what exactly Termjnal should do, and what not?
+ Is it already clear, what exactly Terminals should do, and what not?

 I will learn more about this questions, when attempting to switch my own use case from the custom module to Yevgen's interface function.

 ---